Lighting 101: Strobe/Ambient Balance — A Shorthand Way of Thinking

 4. Light Shadi from the front with a flash with a CTO gel (plus an additional 1/4 CTO gel for extra warmth.)

-5. Rim light him with two ungelled flashes, at about two stops down compared to the main flash.
+5. Rim light him (from behind, low) with two ungelled flashes, at about two stops down compared to the main flash.
 That is the actual relative exposure level hitting Shadi, already accounting for the fact that that the flashes were ungelled.
 (The gel eats light from the key flash.
-So the rims might have actually been set 3 to 3 1/2 stops down.)
+So the rims might have actually been set 3 to 3 1/2 stops down in terms of absolute power settings.)

 If I were talking to another pro about this photo, I would likely just say this: